aleutcss/base.lists/README.md

 # Lists

-The inuitcss `lists` module provides very basic styling for regular ordered and unordered lists.
+The aleutcss `lists` module provides very basic styling for regular ordered and unordered lists.

 Install using Bower: